 Use the same

-<zg-button> for your own custom use.
+<zg-button> for your own custom use (see below).
 Since it doesn't have an

-[action] attribute, ZingGrid knows it is custom and will render your button 'as-is' – it will not render the internal icon, checkbox, and label elements.
+action attribute, ZingGrid knows it is custom and will render your button "as-is" without the internal icon, checkbox, and label elements.

 <zg-button> <img src="..." alt="..."/> <span>My Button</span> </zg-button>